 My name is Madalina (Ina) Fiterau, I'm a fifth year PhD student in Machine Learning at Carnegie Mellon University.

 My main interests are query-specific models for decision support systems, learning with structured sparsity, dimensionality reduction in an active learning setting and anomalous pattern detection.
 My current research explores the idea of building small ensembles of low-dimensional components which are applicable to significant subsets of data, such that any given sample can be handled using one of these sub-models or a sparse mixture of them.
 The methods I'm developing optimize the assignment of samples to sub-models while reducing the dimensionality of the solvers in the ensemble.

 Application-wise, I am working on analysing vital sign data obtained by monitoring patients admitted to the Intensive Care Unit.
 I am generally interested in the use of machine learning systems for medical applications.
 This is the focus of the MLCDA@NIPS workshop, which I co-organized with Jenna Wiens and Finale Doshi-Velez, and the ML4CHG NIPS workshop, which I co-organized in 2014 with Julia Vogt and Gunnar Rätsch.

 - Application: Artifact adjudication for health status alerts.
 This is a collaborative project with a team from the University of Pittsburgh.
 We work with a cardio-respiratory monitoring system designed to process multiple vital signs indicative of the health status of ICU patients.
 The system issues an alert whenever some form of instability requires attention, but in practice, a substantial fraction of these alerts are artifacts.
 A subset of the data has been manually labeled and the aim is to use that subset to determine which of of the unlabeled samples are worth the experts' attention.

 [active learning; dimensionality reduction; ensemble methods]

-- Detection of nuclear threats from vehicles scanned at the US border.
+- Application: Detection of nuclear threats from vehicles scanned at the US border.

 One of the many projects under way at the Auton Lab, this presents a multiclass discrimination problem where expert feedback is available.